tmetsch/graph_stitcher/docs/algorithms.md

 ## Bidding

-The nodes in the container, just like in a Multi-Agent System [1](1) pursue a certain self-interest, as well as an interest to be able to stitch the request collectively.
-Using a [english](https://en.wikipedia.org/wiki/English_auction) auction (This could be flipped to a [dutch](https://en.wikipedia.org/wiki/Dutch_auction) one easily as well) concept the nodes in the container bid on the node in the request, and hence eventually express a interest in for a stitch.
-By bidding credits the nodes in the container can hide their actually capabilities and just express as interest in the form of a value.
+The nodes in the container, just like in a Multi-Agent System [1](1), pursue a certain self-interest, as well as an interest to be able to stitch the request collectively.
+Using a [english](https://en.wikipedia.org/wiki/English_auction) auction (This could be flipped to a [dutch](https://en.wikipedia.org/wiki/Dutch_auction) one as well) concept the nodes in the container bid on the node in the request, and hence eventually express a interest in for a stitch.
+By bidding credits the nodes in the container can hide their actually capabilities, capacities and just express as interest in the form of a value.
 The more [intelligence](https://en.wikipedia.org/wiki/Intelligent_agent) is implemented in the node, the better it can calculate it's bids.